awfuldynne/data-512-a3/README.md

 ### Human-Centeredness of The Project

 Providing a better understanding of technology workers' views on mental health issues is inherently a human-centered project.
-The National Alliance on Mental Illness (NAMI) defines stigma as one person viewing another in a negative way due to a mental illness.[[3]](#references) Understanding how tech workers view this stigma and assessing the basics of services the company they work for provides allows us to start the discussion around how to reduce the stigma around the perception of mental health issues.
+The National Alliance on Mental Illness (NAMI) defines stigma as one person viewing another in a negative way due to a mental illness.[[3]](#references) Understanding how tech workers view this stigma and assessing the services the company they work for provides allows us to start the discussion about how to reduce the stigma around the perception of mental health issues.

 When a user opts in to taking the survey they are presented with the [context](#additional-images) of how results of the survey will be used.
 This includes the intent of the survey, how the data will be shared, the license it will be shared under, and a way to follow up with OSMI in the case that they have any questions.[[3]](#references)